Building a CNC Plasma Table

 After I complete my

-CNC lathe, and CNC my IH Mill, my plan
+CNC lathe, and CNC my IH Mill, I'll

-surrounds the choice of ways and drive mechanisms for each axis.
+the most fundamental surrounds the choice of ways and drive mechanisms

 Choices for ways include:

 bolt on installation, can be costly.
 To purchase 2 x 8 foot 25mm rails